-Rebecca Meyer has more than 15 years of experience designing and delivering experiential programs for youth.
+Rebecca Meyer has more than 20 years of experience designing and delivering experiential programs for youth.
 Her programs have focused on environmental and science education in schools, non-formal settings, and nature areas.
 She was a Minnesota regional trainer in science and engineering activities for community-based organizations through the National Partnership for After School Science project (N-PASS).
-She co-wrote a revised national curriculum, the Exploring Your Environment series (2010), and co-author of the Building Environmental Youth Leadership: A High School Service-learning Curriculum (2003).
+More recently she has been involved in applied research and staff development to understand and practice supporting teams in taking innovative leaps in Extension and youth program design.

 Academic degrees and experience

 - M.Ed., environmental education, University of Minnesota Duluth, 2003

 - Post-baccalaureate certificate with high distinction, environmental education, University of Minnesota Duluth, 1997

 - B.A., environmental studies with minors in geography and philosophy, Gustavus Adolphus College, 1996

 - Compton, R.M., Meyer, R.L., Stevenson, A. & Teng, S. (2021).
 4-H Engineering Design Challenge Program: Engaging Youth in STEM Learning.
 The Journal of Extension.